 Cashflow: Leasing avoids the immediate cost, protecting your cashflow.
 Money spent on leasing your computers becomes an operating expense.

 Maintenance: A lease can leave equipment service, patching, update support and warranties the responsibility of the lease company.

 Long-Term Commitment: When signing a lease you are obligated to make payments for the entire lease period regardless of how much you use your equipment.
 Large early-termination fees may apply if you need to get out of the lease.

 Your business has money tied up in IT assets.
 Asset refinance lets you release that money to fund other areas of your business, while still having full use of your assets.
 The finance company will buy the asset from you, providing you with the cash sum you need.
 They then let you buy the asset back from them, under a new finance arrangement.

 You can reinvest the cash you have raised, or simply use your new arrangement to reduce your monthly outgoings.
-Find out more here. <link>
+Find out more about Asset Refinancing here.

 By searching across the entire market, we can often find asset finance plans which actually undercut the 0% finance offers provided by dealers, distributors and solutions providers.